pandey-ankit/helidon-coherence/create-environment/create-environment.md

 * You should have a text editor.

+## Task 1: Creation of an Oracle Kubernetes Cluster

-## Task 1: Creation of an Repository
+## Task 2: Creation of an Repository

 In this task, you creates a public repository.
 In lab 5, we will push Auxiliary Image into this repository.